-From experimentation, it has been determined that at about 100 kHz away from the notch, when the notch filter itself causes a VSWR of about 1.5:1 to occur in an (otherwise "flat" 1:1 match) it will notch out the energy at the notch's center frequency by at least 15-20 dB.
+From experimentation, it has been determined that at about 100 kHz away from the notch, when the notch filter itself causes a VSWR of about 1.5:1 to occur in an (otherwise "flat" 1:1 match) it will notch out the energy at the notch's center frequency.

 As can be see in Figures 2 and 6, I lined one paint can with copper foil.
 The other filter, I left alone, with its original gray protective paint inside the pain can: There was no difference in apparent "Q" or performance between the copper and steel!

 This result was not unexpected as the current is rather widely distributed along the inside of the "cavity" and the ohmic losses there are of less importance than those of the coil itself.
 Any future duplications of these filters would not use copper foil lined cans.

 How the two filters are used at a Field Day site:

 With both a bandpass filter and a notch filter available at a Field Day site, the two are used in combination thusly:

 - The Bandpass filter is placed on the CW station, in series with the transceiver.
-With its usable passband of +/- 15 kHz or less, it covers a reasonable chunk of the 20 meter CW passband, but it is easily retuned by a operator who simply turns the knob on top while watching the reflected power and will attenuate energy from the SSB station at 14.150 or above by 15 dB or more, the amount of attenuation increasing as one moved up the SSB portion of the band.
+With its usable passband of +/- 15 kHz or less, it covers a reasonable chunk of the 20 meter CW passband, but it is easily retuned by a operator who simply turns the knob on top while watching the reflected power and will attenuate energy from the SSB station at 14.150, the amount of attenuation increasing as one moved up the SSB portion of the band.
 This passband response will reduce not only the signal level from the SSB station to minimize the possibility of receiver overload, but will also attenuate any broadband noise that the transmitter might produce that could degrade the 20 meter SSB operation.
 Most CW operation occurs within a 10-15 kHz of a central "spot" - particularly if one "runs" a frequency - so frequent retuning is usually not required.